awsdocs/amazon-lumberyard-user-guide/doc_source/network-dedicated-server.md

 ## Linux Support<a name="network-dedicated-server-linux-support"></a>

 Lumberyard has a Linux version of the dedicated server\.
-For information on how to compile and build dedicated server packages in Linux, see [Creating Lumberyard Executables for Linux](linux-intro.md)\.
+For information on how to compile and build dedicated server packages in Linux, see [Creating Lumberyard dedicated servers for Linux](linux-intro.md)\.